Have you heard your kids ever say these words?

 I’m studying the book of Psalms this summer, so I am reading songs and prayers that King David wrote.
-I know I write a lot about David, but since God called him a man after His own heart, I think we can learn a lot from him.
+I write a lot about David, but since God called him a man after His own heart, I think we can learn a lot from him.

 David had been told he would be king of Israel when he was very young.
-But he had to wait many years for that promise to fruition.
+But he had to wait many years for that promise to come to fruition.
 Not only that, even though he was God’s anointed king, he feared for his life.
 He spent many years on the run, hiding from the current king Saul who wanted to kill him.